macrocosm-os/data-universe/docs/dynamic_desirability.md

-# Dynamic Desirability
+# Dynamic Desirability (Gravity)

 ## Foreword

-Dynamic Desirability is an in-progress feature and will be added to the subnet soon!
+Dynamic Desirability (Gravity) is an in-progress feature and will be fully added to the subnet soon!
 We welcome questions, comments and feedback on Discord - message @arrmlet or @ewekazoo, or file a GitHub issue.

+The following is a conceptual overview of Dynamic Desirability (Gravity).
+We recommend you read this first, then the [Gravity Guide](gravity_guide.md) for technical instructions.

 ## Overview